testingisdocumenting/znai/td-documentation-cli/documentation/snippets/code-snippets.md

     }
 ```

+Note: You will get a build time error if the specified substring is not found in any of the snippet lines

 It is recommended to pass a substring, but you can pass a line idx (starts from 0).
 Additionally you can combine two approaches and pass a list of things to highlight.